oussama-talaoui/assignment-group-3/README.md

 - [X] How many features (columns) are in the data?
 16 features.

-- [X] What questions (from above) can be answered using the data in this dataset?
+- [X] What questions (from above) can we answer using the data in this dataset?
   + What are the most important personal features that a bank take into account to concede a credit?

 #### 3) Bank Marketing Data Set
 Taken from: UCI Machine Learning Repository

-- [X] Where did you download the data (e.g., a web URL)?
+- [X] Where did we download the data from?
    + URL where dataset is from: [Dataset](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing)

 - [X] How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+Who collected the data, and who or what the data is about?
 This dataset contains information about the clients of a Portuguese bank.
 It contains some personal information and some marketing campaign information.

   The original source of the data is: S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014.